On the facet pivot simplex method for linear programming: Some implementation details and numerical test

-We provide some important implementation details in this section in case some readers are interested in repeating the numerical tests reported in this paper.
-Since least/lowest index rule is normally not very efficient, we implement maximal deviation rule in Step 9 of Algorithm \ref{mainAlg}.
-All the testing results reported in this section are based on this implementation.
+Some important implementation considerations are provided in this section so that readers can repeat the numerical tests reported in this paper.
+Since least/lowest index rule is normally not very efficient, the maximal deviation and maximal normalized deviation rules in Step 9 of Algorithm \ref{mainAlg} are implemented.
+All the testing results reported in this section are based on these implementations.

-Although removing the redundant constraints using Theorem \ref{redundantEqRow} in Steps 6-8 makes the problems smaller, our experience shows that the cost associated with this constraint reduction is too high, which significantly increases the computational time.
-Although an option of constraint reduction is available, we believe it is better to not use this option.
+To group equality constraints and inequality constraints, all equality constraints are placed at the bottom of the base matrix $\A_B$, and all inequality constraints are placed at the top of the base matrix.
+This makes it easy to check if $\y_{I_p} \geq \0$ in Theorem \ref{infeasible}, and if $\y_{I_c} \geq \0$ in Theorem \ref{optimality}.

-In Algorithm \ref{mainAlg}, we need to calculate $y_{pj}^k$ in Step 9 by solving linear system equations (\ref{enteringV}), and $\x^{k+1}$ in Step 24 by solving linear system equations (\ref{basicSolution}).
-Computation in these two steps can be done by using the same LU decomposition for $\A_{B^k}$, which will save significant amounts of CPU time in every iteration.
+In Algorithm \ref{mainAlg}, $y_{pj}^k$ is calculated in Step 9 by solving the linear system equations (\ref{enteringV}), and $\x^{k+1}$ in Step 23 by solving the linear system equations (\ref{basicSolution}).
+Computation in these two steps uses the same LU decomposition for $\A_{B^k}$, which will save significant amounts of CPU time in every iteration.
+In addition, the basis matrix of any simplex step differs from that of the preceding step in only one row, so it is possible to make full use of the structure and to adopt Bartels and Golub update, or Forrest and Tomlin update in the LU decomposition to make the proposed algorithm more efficient.
+This level of details is beyond the scope of this paper.